brybarrett/Harry-Yates/README.md

 British Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 9°C, right now a light mist is enveloping the surroundings, creating a serene atmosphere.
+Based in Stockholm, where the temperature is 9°C, right now a light drizzle is gently misting the surroundings.
 <!-- WEATHER_END -->

 <p align="left">